theHostileNegotiator/KWBandage/README.md

  SkirmishAI\\, InGameUI\\, AssetTypeInGameUISettings.
  * AssetTypeLogicCommand:
  Element wrongly named "UpgradeTemplate" should be "Upgrade".
+ * Modules\EngineerContain
+ Attribute "ImmediatelyEnabled" was missing, added it in with default "false"
  * Modules\SpecialAbilityUpdate:
  Attribute named "Face Target" has the wrong default value.
 It should be "true".